Sometimes you want to go camping. But you don’t want to go camping.

 You know.
 The battle of setting up the tent, the condensation that forms on the inside of the tent and awakens you with a drip, the rock the inevitably materializes directly underneath your shoulder blade in the middle of the night.

-Spending time in nature is a crucial part of being in Boulder.
+Spending time in nature is a popular activity in Boulder, and definitely a crucial part of being in Boulder.
 But tenting it isn’t for everyone.

 Luckily, there are other ways to do it — ways that are equally as Boulder, because they have Boulder roots.

 Two Boulder-based companies have created innovative alternatives to regular camping.
 Not only are these ideas comfortable and convenient, but they also extend the camping season later into fall or even winter.
 Because if you don’t have to nestle down onto the icy ground, popping up a temporary home in nature is infinitely more comfortable.

 If you’re looking for things to do in Boulder, here’s a look at two alternative options for camping with Boulder ties.

 Colorado Teardrops, based in Boulder, rents and sells teardrop-style campers.

 The company was founded in 2014 in Boulder, and all trailers are designed and manufactured from scratch in Boulder.

 As the story goes, founder Dean Wiltshire first began building boats as a teenager, then built furniture, cabinets and eventually custom homes.
 Colorado Teardrops started after Wiltshire and his daughter went camping in Yellowstone.